SCOTTISH RECORDS

 · The field card for the event (if applicable)

-E) Procedure for Approval of Records
+5. Approval of Records

 Performances are considered for approval by the Records Committee of the Track and Field Commission of Scottish Athletics.
 That Committee makes its nominations to the Commission for approved records to be recognised.
 The Commission makes the final decision at its quarterly Track and Field Commission meetings.
 Record lists are maintained and updated on the website of the Scottish Association of Track Statisticians (SATS), www.scotstats.net.

-F) General Conditions for Records
+6. General Conditions

 1. The Record shall be made in a bona fide competition which has been duly arranged, advertised and authorised before the day of the event.